hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ## Create and decode tokens:

-We are going to need a `secret key` for our tokens, we can create one using the same method for the secret key used in the `Starlette`'s Middleware in de previous guide.
+We are going to need a `secret key` for our tokens, we can create one using the same method for the secret key used in the `Starlette`'s Middleware configuration step in the previous guide ([Create Secret key with python](/guides/google-login-with-fastapi/#optional-create-a-secret-string-using-python)).

 To avoid creating a database just for this example, we are going to use a dictionary that only has one registered user.

-`Create_Token` will be the function that encodes the token and `get_current_user_email` will receive a token and returns us the email in case the token is valid.
+`create_Token` will be the function that encodes the token and `get_current_user_email` will receive a token and returns us the email in case the token is valid.

 Let's create the file `apps/jtw.py`:
 ``` python